• Skip to primary navigation

 • 1 cup sayote thinly sliced

-• ½ of a red or green pepper chopped
+• ½ red or green pepper chopped

 • 1 cup cabbage sliced